OfficeDev/office-js-docs-pr/docs/develop/auth-with-office-dialog-api.md

 Office Add-ins run in an iframe when opened in Office on the web.
 Many identity authorities, also called Secure Token Services (STS), prevent their sign-in page from opening in an iframe.
 These include Google, Facebook, and services protected by the Microsoft identity platform (formerly Azure AD V 2.0) such as a Microsoft account, a Microsoft 365 Education or work account, or other common account.
 Also security features implemented in the webview when Office Add-ins run in Office on Windows, or Office on Mac can prevent sign-in pages from working correctly.

-For authorization to work correctly, the sign-in page must open in a separate browser instance.
+For authorization to work correctly, the sign-in page must open in a separate browser or webview control instance.
 This is why Office provides the [Office dialog API](dialog-api-in-office-add-ins.md), specifically the [displayDialogAsync](/javascript/api/office/office.ui) method.

 > [!NOTE]
+>
-> This article assumes that you are familiar with [Use the Office dialog API in your Office Add-ins](dialog-api-in-office-add-ins.md).
+> - This article assumes that you are familiar with [Use the Office dialog API in your Office Add-ins](dialog-api-in-office-add-ins.md).
+> - For brevity hereafter, this article uses "browser instance" to mean "browser or webview instance".

 The dialog box that is opened with this API has the following characteristics.